nathanl25/hangman/README.md

 - Allow keyboard input
 - Keep track of words that have been used already and display them on the screen
+- Hint Button (trade one 'life' for a letter);
+- Give up option
+- Layout for mobile